jgrons/jgrons.github.io/teaching.md

      width="267" height="220" />
 **Biostatistics Prep Course: Methods & Computing**
 *Instructor: Summer 2016*
-A 3-week methods course for incoming doctoral students focusing on a maximum likelihood, regression, bootstrapping, and data analysis in the R statistical computing environment.
+A 3-week methods course for incoming doctoral students focusing on a maximum likelihood theory, regression, bootstrapping, and data analysis in the R statistical computing environment.

 **BST 222: Basics of Statistical Inference**